Y-KONNO-JP/Breakout/README.md

 Breakout implementation in Python

-Breakout can be played with python.
+Breakout can be played in python.

 The code is written Python3 base.